MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/sitelink-ad-extension.md

 -   A Key cannot contain a semicolon.
 If a Value contains a semicolon it must be escaped as '\;'.
 Additionally if the Value contains a backslash it must also be escaped as '\\'.

+-   The Key cannot exceed 16 UTF-8 bytes, and the Value cannot exceed 200 UTF-8 bytes.
+The maximum size of the Key does not include the braces and underscore i.e., '{', '_', and '}'.

+    > [!NOTE]
--   The Key must be formatted with surrounding braces and a leading underscore, for example if the Key is promoCode, it must be formatted as {_promoCode}.
+    > With the Bulk service Key must be formatted with surrounding braces and a leading underscore, for example if the Key is promoCode, it must be formatted as {_promoCode}.
+With the Campaign Management service you cannot specify the surrounding braces and underscore.

-    **Note:** With the Bulk service the surrounding braces and underscore are required.
-The maximum length of 16 UTF-8 bytes does not include the braces and underscore: '{', '_', and '}'.
-With the Campaign Management service the maximum length is 16 UTF-bytes, and you may not specify the surrounding braces and underscore.

 **Add:** Optional
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 To remove all custom parameters, set this field to *delete_value*.
 The *delete_value* keyword removes the previous setting.
 To remove a subset of custom parameters, specify the custom parameters that you want to keep and omit any that you do not want to keep.
 The new set of custom parameters will replace any previous custom parameter set.